Corporate Governance System

 For details of the Company’s corporate governance, please refer to the “Corporate Governance Report” that we have submitted to the Tokyo Stock Exchange.

-Independence Standards for Outside Officers
+Independence Standards for External Directors

 Structure and institutional design